AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/basics.md

 * **Content Fragment Models**

-  You will see the name of the Content Fragment Model at the top of the editor.
+  You will see the name of the Content Fragment Model at the top of the editor - directly under the fragment name.
 This is also a link that takes you to the model editor.
   Content Fragment Models are actually vital to your Content Fragments as they define the structure that you use.
 HOWEVER, creating and editing them are (usually) the responsibility of another persona, the Content Architect.

   >[!NOTE]